 Anyone ever ask you, “Hey dude, what’s your favourite song?”.
 As a music lover, I never knew how to answer this question.
-The truth is, I think there is no good answer.
+The truth is, I don’t think there is a correct answer.
 To me, this question is much like asking a drummer their favourite drum; a mathematician their favourite number; or a sommelier their favourite wine.
 Yes, they could answer if pressed, by why would they?
-Music is a lifestyle to me, and these are some of the songs that mean more than just a few versus, a catchy chorus and a shredded guitar solo.
-In no particular order:
+Music can be enjoyed with a particular activity, or dissected in silence.
+It has the ability to make me feel like I’m walking home from bus stop on a rainy day, or simply laying and relaxing on a sunny beach.
+The following are some of the songs that I could never get tired of listening to.
+My top 5 in no particular order:

 My Heart – Paramore